lePerdu/poly-cams-scraper/README.md

 wish to take (give the full identifier (i.e. MAC2312 or EEL3112C).
 It will then print out a list of courses with their section numbers that do not overlap.

+Running `course_bot.py` with the same arguments will print out a list of all the classes in the term in a somewhat-human-readable format.